Trump says Islamic State leader dead after US raid in Syria

 As U.S. forces bore down on al-Baghdadi, he fled into a “dead-end” tunnel with three of his children, Trump said, and detonated a suicide vest.
 “He was a sick and depraved man, and now he’s gone,” Trump said.
 “He died like a dog, he died like a coward.”
 Al-Baghdadi’s identity was positively confirmed by a DNA test conducted onsite, Trump said.

-Trump had teased a major announcement late Saturday, tweeting that “Something very big has just happened!”
+Trump on late Saturday had teased a major announcement, tweeting that “Something very big has just happened!”
 By the morning, he was thanking Russia, Turkey, Syria and Iraq, as well as Kurdish fighters in Syria for their support.

 The operation marks a significant foreign policy success for Trump, coming at one of the lowest points in his presidency as he is mired in impeachment proceedings and facing widespread Republican condemnation for his Syria policy.